 What you'll study

-This course provides a multi-disciplinary approach – drawing on sociological, political, legal and cultural approaches to the study of the criminal justice sector – enabling students to develop a range of relevant and appropriate transferable skills in preparation for employment.
+Taught in Mansfield, this course provides a multi-disciplinary approach – drawing on sociological, political, legal and cultural approaches to the study of the criminal justice sector – enabling students to develop a range of relevant and appropriate transferable skills in preparation for employment.
 The course is focused on current issues with local, national and international perspectives, and is firmly rooted in practice with real world learning.

 Evolution of the Youth Justice System

-Rights, Ethics and Safeguarding
+Rights Ethics and Safeguarding

 Preparing for Professional Practice